VictorChecklov/Quaternion/README.md

 ### Background

-- ` Euler angles ` could have glimbal lock issues.
+- ` Euler angles ` could have glimbal lock.
 When you rotate an object in a specific order and angle, you may lose one degree of freedom;
-- As for ` Matrix `, although it can avoid universal joint locks, if your rotation matrix is not an orthogonal matrix, it will cause awful errors, and the rotation matrix needs to store 9 quantities
+- As for ` Matrix `, although it can avoid Gimbal lock, if your rotation matrix is not an orthogonal matrix, it will cause awful errors, and the rotation matrix needs to store 9 quantities

 ### Advantage